-2018 begins, and as companies we need to evaluate different ways to optimize IT platforms and achieve the popular digital transformation.
+2018 begins, and as companies, we need to evaluate different ways to optimize IT platforms and achieve popular digital transformation.

-Looking to support the companies of the different sectors of the country, Rootstack and it’s commercial partner, Mulesoft, presented a "Coffee time", where different banks attended and served as an opportunity to clarify different points and common doubts when we talk about an enterprise service bus (ESB).
+Looking to support the companies of the different sectors of the country, Rootstack and its commercial partner, Mulesoft, presented a "Coffee time", where different banks attended and served as an opportunity to clarify different points and common doubts when we talk about an enterprise service bus (ESB software).

 Basic concepts: The day began with the presentation of Eng.
-Alejandro Oses (CEO Rootstack), opening with the basic concepts that we must handle when we talk about ESB, and in turn focusing on how to achieve a digital transformation through the use of REST API's services:
+Alejandro Oses (CEO Rootstack), opening with the basic concepts that we must handle when we talk about ESB software, and in turn focusing on how to achieve a digital transformation through the use of REST API's services:

 Alejandro showed the approach of how an API is an investment, where the company can have the traceability of it and will have all the benefits to provide fast and effective innovation to its customers.